Phaedrolosaurus

 Phaedrolosaurus (meaning "elated lizard") is a dubious genus of coelurosaurian (perhaps dromaeosaurid) theropod dinosaur, based on an isolated and non-diagnostic tooth from the Early Cretaceous Lianmuqin Formation of Wuerho, in the autonomous region of Xinjiang, China.

 Discovery and naming

-In 1963, a team of local geologists were exploring an area near the town of Wuerho, located within the Junggar Basin of northern Uyghurstan.
-Within this area are the rocks of the Lianmuqin Formation, which is the uppermost formation of the Tugulu Group.
-Here, they stumbled upon fossils belonging to several dinosaur species.
-The type locality where the fossils were found is classified as "IVPP site 64043", which is regarded as being deposited by a river delta on the shore of a lake.
-The entirety of the Lianmuqin Formation's strata within this area measures 405 meters thick, and the fossil horizon found within the locality designated "IVPP site 64043" was uncovered within the lower section of the formation.
-In 1964, paleontologists visited the site, excavated the fossils, and brought them to the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) for study.
+In 1963, geologists were exploring the rocks of the Lianmuqin Formation near the town of Wuerho located within the Junggar Basin of northern Uyghurstan, and they discovered numerous dinosaur fossils.
+The fossils were excavated in 1964 and brought to the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) for study.

-One of the fossils which was recovered at the locality was a single tooth, dating back to the Early Cretaceous, possibly during the Valanginian-Albian stages.
+One of the fossils which was found was a tooth, dating back to the Early Cretaceous, possibly during the Valanginian-Albian stages.
 The tooth, IVPP V 4024-1, was in 1973 described and named by Dong Zhiming as a new genus and species.
 The type species is Phaedrolosaurus ilikensis.
 Dong stated the thirty-one millimetre long tooth was like those of Deinonychus, albeit thicker, shorter, and more solid, with small and dense serrations.
 He regarded the new genus as a possible dromaeosaurid.